-"I'm not sure where those rumors come from.
+"I'm not sure where those rumors came from.
 From Day 1, when I talked to (MSU AD) Scott (Stricklin) he talked about how he was going to proceed with the search.
 He said he would keep us informed, not about the coaches that he was looking at but how the search was proceeding.
 And he did that.
 In return we told Scott that once a coach was chosen we would sit down as a family and decide what we felt was best for Rodney.
-Hiring a new coach impacts Rodney personally.

 "The primary reason Rodney came to Mississippi State was for basketball.
 We knew he would also get a great education but his primary reason for going there was for basketball.
-He went there because he liked Coach Stansbury and the coaching staff.
+He went there because he liked Coach Stansbury, the coaching staff and the university.

-"We want to know how the new coach, Rick Ray, will do with that part of it.
+"We want to know how the new coach, Rick Ray, will do with (the basketball) part of it.
 I've had a couple of conversations with Coach Ray and I felt good about him but you don't really know somebody after talking to him one or two times.

 "We aren't talking about transferring, although that is a possible option.